quarkly/css-props/border-spacing.md

 # border-spacing

-The border-spacing CSS property sets the distance between the borders of adjacent <table> cells.
+The border-spacing CSS property sets the distance between the borders of adjacent &lt;table&gt; cells.
 This property applies only when border-collapse is separate.

 ## Values

 <dl>
-<dt><length></dt>
+<dt>&lt;length&gt;</dt>
 <dd>The size of the spacing as a fixed value.</dd>
 </dl>